tradestation/webapi-docs/en/getting-started/overview.md

 weight: 1
 ---

-The WebAPI is a collection of RESTful web services for interacting with TradeStation.
+Some fix here: The WebAPI is a collection of RESTful web services for interacting with TradeStation.
 These services accept and/or return object data via standard HTTP requests.

 The WebAPI exposes streaming barchart resources, however, this data is throttled.